teamhanko/hanko/plugins/hanko-auth-integration/README.md

 - Plugin eval cases in `evals/hanko-auth-integration/cases.jsonl`.
 - Privacy-safe measurement guidance for teams that want production plugin metrics.

+## Manifest Compatibility

+The Codex and Claude manifests use `skills: ./skills/`, which is resolved from the plugin root by the plugin manifest contract.
+The Codex manifest validates with the local plugin validator used for this contribution.

 ## Primary Workflows

 - Framework integration plan.